kizzx2/watch_point/README.md

 According to [this page](http://www.ruby-doc.org/docs/ProgrammingRuby/html/trouble.html) on ruby-doc.org there used to be watchpoints built into RDebug but I can't seem to find it in 1.9.3 and 2.0.0 on Mac.
 It turned out to be quite easy to roll your own so here goes.

+## Features

+- Watch any variable; not just globals.
+- Watch any types of objects.
+- Watch arbitrary expressions.

 ## Example

 ```ruby